-Forward commitments comprise expenditure on investments authorised and contractually committed before the year end which is not provided for in the accounts as it is not yet due.
-This includes investments in private equity of £187 million (2021: £300 million), special situations debt of £362 million (2021: £444 million), global and UK infrastructure of £26 million (2021: £30 million), insurance of £34 million (2021: £34 million) and hedge funds of £33 million (2021: nil).
-There were further commitments of £36 million (2021: £53 million) of secured loans included within the fixed income securities mandate and property and development costs of £1 million (2021: £10 million).
+Forward commitments comprise expenditure on investments authorised and contractually committed before the year-end which is not provided for in the accounts as it is not yet due.
+This includes investments in private equity of £184 million (2022: £187 million), debt funds of £418 million (2022: £362 million), global and UK infrastructure of £15 million (2022: £26 million) and insurance of £18 million (2022: £34 million) included within the pooled investment vehicles mandate.
+There were further commitments of £28 million (2022: £36 million) of secured loans included within the fixed income securities mandate.

-Forward commitments in relation to the secured loans, infrastructure and property purchases and development costs will be paid within approximately twelve months of the year-end whilst the special situations debt commitments will be paid within two to three years.
-The timing of private equity funding is uncertain but it is assumed that £62 million (33%) will fall due in the next twelve months and the remaining £125 million in later years.
+Forward commitments in relation to secured loans and infrastructure will be paid within approximately twelve months of the year-end whilst the special situations debt commitments will be paid within two to three years.
+The timing of private equity funding is uncertain but it is assumed that £61 million (33%) will fall due in the next twelve months and the remaining £123 million in later years.

 As explained in note 20 it is intended that any remaining balance of the Adjusted Reserve will be paid to the Guarantor within twelve months of 31 March 2033.
-As at 31 March 2022, the balance of the Adjusted Reserve was £1.98 billion.
+As at 31 March 2023, the balance of the Adjusted Reserve was £2.17 billion.

-22. GMP Equalisation
+22. GMP equalisation

-As noted on page 14 in the Report of the Committee of Management, in October 2018, the High Court determined that benefits provided to members who had contracted out of the state second pension should be recalculated where necessary to reflect the requirement for the equalisation of overall benefits between May 1990 and April 1997 as between men and women.
+As noted on page 8 in the Report of the Committee of Management, in October 2018, the High Court determined that benefits provided to members who had contracted out of the state second pension should be recalculated where necessary to reflect the requirement for the equalisation of overall benefits between May 1990 and April 1997 as between men and women.
 In November 2020, a further ruling by the High Court determined that trustees are liable for any top-up required to transfers out of a scheme in respect of members who had contracted out of the state second pension to reflect the equalisation of overall benefits between May 1990 and April 1997 as between men and women where the transfer was made under the cash equivalent transfer value legislation.
 The Committee is aware of a potential liability in respect of GMP equalisation and continues to liaise with the Scheme's professional advisers to establish the financial impact on the Scheme.
-However, on the basis that the additional liability is not expected to have a material impact upon the Scheme, the Committee has decided not to include a specific provision for GMP Equalisation in these financial statements.

-As soon as the impact of the ruling on the Scheme is finalised and any related Scheme liability quantified, a provision representing arrears for any past underpayments up to the date of the accounts will be included in the Scheme financial statements.
+However, on the basis that the additional liability is not expected to have a material impact upon the Scheme, the Committee has decided not to include a specific provision for GMP equalisation in these financial statements.
+As soon as the impact of the ruling on the Scheme is finalised and any related Scheme liability quantified, a liability will be included in the Scheme financial statements.